My Family Migration Story

 My grandfather drove the family from Toronto to Connecticut to visit his brother for a couple of days.
 Then my grandfather drove the family for three days from Connecticut to Los Angeles.
 Without any immediate family in California, they got a hotel near the CBS building on Sunset Blvd for the family to stay in for a couple of days while they figured out what to do next.
 Then they got to stay in a house that was being rented through a family friend.

-What is you or your family’s migration end point?
+What is your or your family’s migration endpoint?

 My mom moved to California at 16 years old.
 My dad moved to California alone leaving his family behind in Egypt.
 My parents met through mutual friends in Los Angeles.
 My mom was 21 years old and my dad was 28 years old.
 My mom was the first in the family to marry outside the Guyanese culture.
 My dad was the first in the family to marry outside the Egyptian culture.

-What is one lesson you have learned from you or your family’s journey?
+What is one lesson you have learned from your or your family’s journey?